 Today Docker is run by one-quarter of all the companies and the Docker deployment size has also seen a surge of 75% in a single year.
 When something becomes this popular (and is open-source), it invites hackers.
 Docker has been one of the main targets of hackers due to its security flaws.
 Once the Docker container is hacked, it is used for a variety of malicious and illegal activities.
 These include mining cryptocurrency Monero which is very hard to trace back.
 Analyzing the internal network of the infrastructure and accessing data files are other such examples.
 Docker’s security is flawed, but it can be managed with careful inspection and daemon-less configurations.
 Regular checks and implementing multiple layers along with orchestration software is also one solution that can prevent hacks into the system 🔥

 So do these challenges makes it harder to work with Docker and Kubernetes?
 Actually, Kubernetes and Docker are the most popular technologies used for their respective targets.
-In the cloud-native computing foundation report, Kubernetes was found to be used in 78% of the overall deployments making it to 3 out of 4 deployed systems.
+In a recently published Kubernetes statistics guide, 83% of the respondents were found to be using Kubernetes in production, up from 78% in 2019 and 58% in 2018.
 So, yeah, they are popular and as far as challenges are concerned, there is hardly any tool that is a piece of cake.